The Power of your thoughts can empower or disempower you.

 Time is your most precious resource, the most precious thing you have to work with.
 Without time you have nothing else.
 So why would you waste any of it stressing out about things that you have no control over?

 Knowing that upsetting yourself over things outside of your control is unwise, is one thing.
 Being able to manage your thoughts so that you aren’t unduly upset is another and requires self, or personal empowerment

-The idea that your stress levels and emotions are the direct result of our thoughts, is relatively new.
+The idea that your stress levels and emotions are the direct result of your thoughts, is relatively new.
 It’s easy to blame situations and other people for your emotions.
-You may even think it’s justified.
-But by taking responsibility for your thoughts and the emotional results of those thoughts, you are empowering yourself to make better use of your time and therefore have so much more control over your life.
+You may even think it’s justified but by taking responsibility for your thoughts and the emotional results of those thoughts, you are empowering yourself to make better use of your time.
+Better use of your time means you will have so much more control over your life.